ouspg/CompSec/Lab1_Fuzzing/README.md

 - Compiler and debugger flags
 - Initial test case(s) and the one(s) producing a possible crash
  - Necessary steps to reproduce the crash
 - It is not necessary to find any bugs.
-It is enough, if you can prove that you have fuzzed with good code-coverage and they way how input was mutated (=what kind of input fuzzer created overall))
+It is enough, if you can prove that you have fuzzed with good code coverage and they way how input was mutated (=what kind of input fuzzer created overall))